NICE Actimize Positioned as Hi - GuruFocus.com

-NICE Actimize, a NICE (NASDAQ: NICE) business, has been ranked by global advisory and consulting firm Quadrant Knowledge Solutions as the highest-scoring AML solutions vendor across both Technology Excellence and Customer Impact metrics in its recently released 2023 “SPARK Matrix™ Anti-Money Laundering (AML) Solution” report.
-The Quadrant Knowledge Solutions study provides competitive analysis and a ranking of the leading anti-money laundering vendors in the form of its proprietary SPARK Matrix.
+NICE Actimize, a NICE (NASDAQ: NICE) business, has been ranked by global advisory and consulting firm Quadrant+Knowledge+Solutions as a top performing Know Your Customer/Customer Due Diligence (KYC/CDD) Technology Leader in its recently released “SPARK Matrix™: Know Your Customer (KYC) Solution, 2023” report.
+The Quadrant Knowledge Solutions study, which provides competitive analysis and a ranking of the leading KYC vendors in the form of its proprietary SPARK Matrix, scored NICE Actimize and its consolidated KYC/CDD solutions the highest across the performance parameters of technology excellence for the third consecutive year.

-Marking the fourth consecutive year for NICE Actimize’s leadership in the Quadrant Knowledge Solutions SPARK Matrix™ for AML, a complimentary copy of the 2023 report may be downloaded by clicking+here.

-Positioning NICE Actimize as the 2023 top performer in the global anti-money laundering solutions market, the Quadrant Knowledge Solutions report noted, “NICE Actimize's AML solution helps FIs mitigate money laundering risk across the customer life cycle.
-The company follows an entity-centric approach to financial crime risk management, allowing organizations to get a holistic picture of each customer and their risks to mitigate money laundering activity.”

-“NICE Actimize’s advanced anti-money laundering solutions enable end-to-end coverage to effectively monitor suspicious activity while ensuring that financial institutions are always up to date with regulatory compliance requirements,” said Craig Costigan, CEO, NICE Actimize.
-“Weprotect financial services organizations by providing a single integrated view of customer risk for more precise customer lifecycle risk management.”

-The Quadrant Knowledge Solutions SPARK Matrix report also noted, “NICE Actimize offers real-time entity risk scoring capability in its X-Sight Entity Risk solution, helping financial institutions have an always accurate profile of their customers and a single trust score to understand how trustworthy their customer is.
-X-Sight Entity Risk ingests risk signal data from a multitude of sources including AML, Fraud and external data sources to consolidate the entity risk profile and derive a single entity trust score.”
+“NICE Actimize combines Intelligent automation, AI and machine learning with our KYC/CDD domain expertise to create operational efficiencies and a holistic view of customer risk,” said Craig Costigan, CEO, NICE Actimize.
+“These integrated insights allow organizations to quickly act on opportunities and threats throughout the customer life cycle without compromising on compliance and client satisfaction.”

+The Quadrant Knowledge Solutions report added, “The company is also working on additional feature development, including risk-based automation in the onboarding decision-making process, advanced automation with machine learning to drive effective customer life cycle processes, and automatic enrichment of UBOs by verifying third-party UBO information with DataIQ and relevant Marketplace providers.”

-For additional information, please read more about NICE Actimize’s anti-money laundering suite here.
+For additional information on NICE Actimize’s comprehensive anti-money laundering suite please click here.

 About Quadrant Knowledge Solutions

 Quadrant Knowledge Solutions is a global advisory and consulting firm focused on helping clients in achieving business transformation goals with Strategic Business and Growth advisory services.
 At Quadrant Knowledge Solutions, our vision is to become an integral part of our client’s business as a strategic knowledge partner.
-Our research and consulting deliverables are designed to provide comprehensive information and strategic insights for helping clients formulate growth strategies to survive and thrive in ever-changing business environments.
-For more available research, please visit https%3A%2F%2Fquadrant-solutions.com%2Fmarket-research%2F
+Our research and consulting deliverable is designed to provide comprehensive information and strategic insights for helping clients formulate growth strategies to survive and thrive in ever-changing business environments.

 About NICE Actimize